 How to scale your MVP and take it to the next level?

 Once you have gathered feedback and iterated on your MVP, it's time to start thinking about scaling your product.
-Scaling your MVP involves taking your product to the next level by increasing its reach and user base.
+Scaling your minimum viable product involves taking your product to the next level by increasing its reach and user base.
 Here are some steps to consider:

 1. Refine your target audience: Based on your gathered feedback, refine your target audience and create a marketing plan to reach them.